EffectOrientedProgramming/book/Chapters/02_Introduction.md

 If the server we’re trying to connect to is flaky and we’d like to add a retry, we don’t have direct access to the call to the server, which is hidden behind a wall of code.

 Now let’s treat the call to the server as an Effect.
-We manage it by putting a “box” around it like we did with `ControlledRandom`.
+We manage it by putting a “box” around the server Effect like we did with `ControlledRandom`.
-Because the execution of that Effect is deferred, we have the option of attaching the retry (or some other strategy) directly to that Effect, when it is executed.
+Because the execution of that Effect is now deferred, we have the option of attaching the retry (or another strategy such as a timeout) directly to that Effect, when it is executed.
+Deferred execution allows us to add a “cut point” where we can insert functionality on any Effect.
+Effects are the unpredictable points in a program, and thus comprise most of the places where we are likely to want to insert such functionality.

-This still sounds complicated, and hard to imagine how to write this kind of code.
+This still sounds complicated.
+It’s hard to imagine how to write this kind of code.
-That’s why we have *Effect Management* systems to provide the structure for you.
+Fortunately, we have *Effect Systems* to provide the structure for you.
-Effect Management enables us to add almost any functionality to a program.
+An Effect System enables us to add almost any functionality to a program.

-Now it sounds a bit too simple: Just add an Effect Management system!
+Now it sounds too simple—just add an Effect System!
-It still requires a significant shift in the way you think about programming.
+This still requires a significant shift in the way you think about programming.
-Also, an Effect Management system includes libraries
+Also, an Effect System includes libraries, some of which you use instead of the libraries you know.
+It will take time and effort to rewire your brain into this new mode of thinking.
+The goal of this book is to give you a gentle start along this path.

 ## From Unpredictable to Predictable